Jason Industries: This $1 'Turnaround' Stock Is Being Bought By Insiders

 If Jason Industries Can Return To The Profitability It Has Historically Enjoyed, The Upside Could Be Significant:

 In terms of what the potential is for this stock, it makes sense to look at some past financial history.
 This company has posted losses for the last couple of years.
 However, Jason Industries posted a $14.7 million net profit in 2012, on $655 million in revenues.
 In 2013, it posted a net profit of $24.1 million on revenues of about $681 million.
-We know the company has reaffirmed revenues of between $650 million to $670 million for 2017, which is similar to the revenues it posted in 2012 and 2013, when it earned solid profits.
+We know the company has reaffirmed revenues of between $650 million to $670 million for 2017, which is similar to the revenues it posted in 2012 and 2013 when it earned solid profits.
 That shows the company can be profitable at this (current) level of revenues.
 This company currently has about 25.9 million shares outstanding, so if it was able to post a net profit of $24.1 million as it did in 2013, this would be equivalent to nearly $1 per share in earnings.
 If it posted a profit of $14.7 million as it did in 2012, that would be equivalent to about 57 cents per share in earnings.
-That level of earnings would support a much higher share price and it is worth noting that this stock traded for about $10 per share in 2014.
+That level of earnings would support a much higher share price, and it is worth noting that this stock traded for about $10 per share in 2014.

 In Summary:

-This beaten down stock looks too cheap to ignore and there are multiple signs that it has bottomed out: The chart indicates it has bottomed out.
-The company has recently reported better than expected financial results, insiders are buying now (and not selling), and this company could be poised to benefit from the resurgence in expected demand from companies like Caterpillar and Deere.
-With the company having ample liquidity, improving financial results and little short interest, the potential downside risks appear limited.
+This beaten down stock looks too cheap to ignore, and there are multiple signs that it has bottomed out: The chart indicates it has bottomed out.
+The company has recently reported better-than-expected financial results, insiders are buying now (and not selling), and this company could be poised to benefit from the resurgence in expected demand from companies like Caterpillar and Deere.
+With the company having ample liquidity, improving financial results, and little short interest, the potential downside risks appear limited.
 I believe this stock could rebound to $1.70 per share in the short term since that is the 200-day moving average.
 It could then push towards the analyst price target of $3.25 per share in the coming months, if the company continues to post improved financial results.

-With management showing that they are delivering cost cuts that are leading to better than expected results, and with the US Dollar weakening, and global economic activity improving (especially in Europe), it seems that a new and positive trend is developing for Jason Industries and its shareholders.
+With management showing that it is delivering cost cuts that are leading to better-than-expected results and with the US Dollar weakening and global economic activity improving (especially in Europe), it seems that a new and positive trend is developing for Jason Industries and its shareholders.
 Obviously, this stock remains speculative until the company is back to producing consistent profits, but the allure of buying cheap now (along with the insiders), just as financial results and management efforts to cut costs are producing results is very appealing.
-The risk/reward ratio appears to be very attractive (this is probably why multiple insiders are buying) and the risk of a worst case scenario which suggests about $1 of downside is greatly outweighed by what could be a few dollars or more worth of long term upside.
+The risk/reward ratio appears to be very attractive (this is probably why multiple insiders are buying), and the risk of a worst-case scenario, which suggests about $1 of downside, is greatly outweighed by what could be a few dollars or more worth of long-term upside.

 If you want updates on this stock in the future or other deep value and contrarian investing ideas, please consider following me.

-are made.
-Hawkinvest is not a registered investment advisor and does
+Data is sourced from Yahoo Finance.
+No guarantees or representations are made.
+Hawkinvest is not a registered investment advisor and does not provide specific investment advice.
+The information is for informational purposes only.
+You should always consult a financial advisor.

 Disclosure: I am/we are long JASN.